 Protecting and Connecting EPBC Species in the Yarra Ranges

-The Australian Government has allocated a total of $1.062 million to Yarra4Life over five years (2013-2018) for the ‘Protecting and Connecting EPBC Species in the Yarra Ranges’ project.
-The project has a specific focus on providing connections and protection for two of Victoria’s faunal emblems, the critically endangered Helmeted Honeyeater and the endangered Leadbeater’s Possum in the Yarra Ranges.
-Outcomes to be delivered include a mix of planning, on-ground works, and landholder engagement and training activities.
+Between 2013-2018, the Australian Government allocated $1 million to Yarra4Life for the ‘Protecting and Connecting EPBC Species in the Yarra Ranges’ project.
+The project had a specific focus on providing connections and protection for two of Victoria’s faunal emblems, the critically endangered Helmeted Honeyeater and the critically endangered lowland subspecies of the Leadbeater’s Possum, in the Yarra Ranges.
+Outcomes to be delivered included a mix of planning, on-ground works, and landholder engagement and training activities.

 You can download the documents below (please note: maps are included in the main documents but are also provided separately in higher resolution PDF form):

 Appendix 3: Helmeted Honeyeater ideal species distribution model

 Appendix 4: Helmeted Honeyeater modelled distribution of suitable habitat on public and private land

 Appendix 6: Top 2.5% of suitable restoration works area

 Appendix 7: Top 10% of suitable restoration works area